Kobete – A Sephardic recipe from our Israeli family. Similar to Turkish kobete, but made with a filling of meat, tomatoes, potatoes and pine nuts.

 - Sprinkle with sesame seeds.
 Pierce the top of the pie a few times to vent.

-- Place the assembled pie onto the preheated baking sheet in the bottom of the oven.
+Place the assembled pie onto the preheated baking sheet in the bottom of the oven.
 Bake the kobete for 30 minutes at 425 degrees F, then reduce heat to 350 degrees F. Continue baking for 30-40 minutes longer until the crust is golden brown and cooked through.
-Remove from oven and allow pie to cool on a wire rack for 20-30 minutes before slicing.
+Keep an eye on the pastry, if it's browning too quickly cover with a layer of foil.
+When finished cooking, remove from oven and allow pie to cool on a wire rack for 20-30 minutes before slicing.
 Serve warm.